(All fields required)

 Read more about the Gene Expression Microarray Core.

 We specialize in sequencing with template preparation from bacterial cultures, sequencing without template preparation and electrophoresis.
 Director: Greg Grabowski, MDPhone: 513-636-7290Lab phone: 513-636-2801Email: email@example.com

-Read more about Genetic Variation and Gene Discovery.
+Read more about DNA Sequencing and Genotyping Facility.

 We offer a unique combination of animal services and mouse strains to assist in the generation of humanized mouse models to fit various needs.Director: Jim Mulloy, PhDPhone: 513-636-1844Read more about the Humanized Mouse Resource.